pixel-tree/cloudy-logic/README.md

 python ../server/cloudy_logic.py
 ```

-Access the app through [localhost:8000](http://localhost:8000).
-Chatbot will work when running Flask server.
+Access the app through ***[localhost:8000](http://localhost:8000)***.

 #### DEPLOYMENT

-Having made sure that everything functions as intended, configure production server for deployment.
+Having made sure that everything works as intended, configure production server for deployment.
 There are a multitude of options and it may be easiest to use an app hosting service (GCP App Engine, Heroku, etc.), but I will briefly describe my workflow:

 Debian 10 VM running on GCP with static IP;